chili-publish/grafx-documentation/docs/GraFx-Studio/concepts/helper-functions/index.md

 #### Category names

-You can also start typing one of the [4 categories](#groups-of-functions) of functions (see below) and the Action Editor will suggest the list of available functions.
+Alternatively, you can start typing one of the [4 categories](#groups-of-functions) of functions (detailed below).
+The Action Editor will display a list of available functions.

 ![appscreen](helpers.png)

-#### Combine
+#### Combine methods

-When you don't know yet, what you are looking for, start typing one of the categories.
-Then scroll through the list, learn from what you see, and then restart with keywords you recognize and think are relevant.
-This way, you'll find your way around quickly.
+If you're unsure about what you're looking for, begin by typing one of the categories.
+Browse the list, familiarize yourself with the options, and then re-enter using keywords you recognize and deem relevant.
+This approach will help you navigate more efficiently.

 <script src="https://fast.wistia.com/embed/medias/xu3o7hf5hb.jsonp" async></script><script src="https://fast.wistia.com/assets/external/E-v1.js" async></script><div class="wistia_responsive_padding" style="padding:56.25% 0 0 0;position:relative;"><div class="wistia_responsive_wrapper" style="height:100%;left:0;position:absolute;top:0;width:100%;"><div class="wistia_embed wistia_async_xu3o7hf5hb seo=false videoFoam=true" style="height:100%;position:relative;width:100%">&nbsp;</div></div></div>